-• 3% of comments referenced open hours, largely requesting additional hours.
+• 89% of negative comments referenced open hours, largely requesting additional hours.
 45% of comments regarding open hours were positive.
+Additional negative and mixed comments included requests for additional hours in smaller libraries.

 "The library is small and probably would be better if resources were combined for expanded hours.
 But more space is needed for more books and more computer services.
 It just lacks the 'critical mass' of resources necessary for it to be a place to go for most needs."